Academic Regulations

 A student must pass all required courses and maintain a 2.0 over-all GPA to graduate.
 A student may not have failed more than one course or seminar component without having repeated at least one of them to remain enrolled at Bright College, as explained in the Repeating a Course Policy below, except in rare cases.

-1. maintain a level of grade performance that demonstrates that he/she can reasonably expect to attain the 2.00 cumulative grade point average (G.P.A.) necessary for graduation;
+1. maintain a level of grade performance that demonstrates they can reasonably expect to attain the 2.00 cumulative grade point average (G.P.A.) required for graduation;

-2. progress at a rate that permits graduation within five years of full-time enrollment or within six years for pharmacy undergraduates.
+2. progress at a rate that permits graduation within five years of full-time enrollment.

 Procedure